igoramadas/imgrecog/README.md

 ## Actions

-### deleteBloat *`--delbloat`*

-This will delete images:

-- smaller than 50 KB
-- having a very high score for any of the tags: "meme", "photo caption", "screenshot", "website", "explicit-spoof", plus a high conbined score  counting the tags "advertising", "document", "map", "text"

-### deleteUnsafe *`--delunsafe`*
+### filter *`--filter`*

-This will delete images:

-- having a very high score for any of the tags: "explicit-adult", "explicit-violence", "sexual" plus a high combined score also counting the tags "explicit-racy", "explicit-medical"
+Tag based filter to be applied on the image results, mandatory if you want to use the `move` or `delete` actions below.
+Multiple conditions can be defined, separated by comma.
+Examples:

+- `summer` - summer images
+- `summer, !beach` - summer images, but no definetely no beach
+- `summer > 0.93, beach < 0.5` - same as above, but using specific scores
+- `is-porn, is-bloat` - images that are categorized as porn or bloat

+Note that spaces are ignored.

 ### move *`--move`*

-This will move all the scanned images to the specified folder, replicating their original path.
+Move the images that match the filter, replicating their original path.
 For example if you set move to `/var/photos/scanned`, then an image `/home/someuser/photos/dsc123.jpg` will be moved to `/var/photos/scanned/home/someuser/photos/dsc123.jpg`.

+### delete *`--delete`*

+Delete the images that match the filter.

 ## Interpreting results